Declan Doyle: Denver Broncos

 On February 25, 2023, Doyle was hired by the Denver Broncos as their tight ends coach to reunite with Sean Payton, who came out of retirement to become the new head coach of the Broncos.

 Chicago Bears

-On January 28, 2025, Doyle was hired by the Chicago Bears under head coach Ben Johnson.
+On January 28, 2025, Doyle was hired by the Chicago Bears as their offensive coordinator under new head coach Ben Johnson.
+At the age of 28, he was the youngest offensive coordinator in the league.

+With Johnson being the play caller, Doyle's main responsibility as offensive coordinator was to help him develop a game plan and study film.
+Johnson described hiring Doyle as him seeking somebody who would be "extremely detail oriented, organized and structured to set the table and also be willing to work late nights."
+Doyle was also tasked with speaking to the offense at halftime and making adjustments for the second half, which helped the Bears record seven comeback victories in 2025.

+Baltimore Ravens

+After one season with the Bears, Doyle chose to leave in order to join the staff of head coach Jesse Minter, and was hired as the offensive coordinator for the Baltimore Ravens on February 2, 2026.

 Personal life

 Doyle is the son of former Iowa football strength and conditioning coach Chris Doyle.